Becoming self-employed

 • A space to work (even if it’s just a desk at the end of your bed)

-Can I afford to go freelance?
+Can I afford to become self-employed?

-Have I got the right personality?
+Have I got the right personality for self-employment?

 Once I’ve gone freelance, can I get a ‘proper job’ ever again?

-Employers actually like freelancers.
+Employers actually kinda like freelancers.
 Working for lots of different organisations gives you a healthy CV and a strong portfolio.
 It’s also proof you’re good at pitching, making contacts and managing your own time.

 Next Steps

-By
+By Nishika Melwani

-Updated on 29-Sep-2015
+Updated on 10-Jun-2022